Republic of Serbia

 The goal of the League for Ornithological Action (LOA) is protecting the birds through the preservation of their species, habitats and sites through the involvement of people.
 Belgrade group has monthly evening meetings at the Institute for Protection of Nature of Serbia featuring talks and slide shows, while bird walks take place in and around Belgrade.
 Membership fee includes a free copy of quarterly pdf newsletter Dvogled (The Binoculars, with short English summaries).
 For information, please write to: Goran Sekulic, Secretary, Liga za ornitolosku akciju, Dr. Ivana Ribara 91, 11070 Belgrade, Serbia; or email@example.com .
 See also ‘Mailing lists’ bellow and Facebook page at: http://www.facebook.com/LOASRB

 Fruska Gora is an isolated, narrow, island mountain in Pannonia plain.
 It is intended by river courses extending to the south and north, with some side ranges with steep slopes, spreading from the main narrow range.
 Its location, specific geological history and different microclimatic conditions make it very interesting and important to science.
-Thanks to unique and very rich deposits of fossil fauna and flora, Fruska Gora is called the 'mirror of geological past'…
+Park is home to 211 bird species.
+Symbol of Fruška Gora is eastern imperial eagle, today with only 2 or 3 remaining breeding couples.
+There are 60 mammalian species, of which 17 are protected, including edible dormouse, European pine marten, European polecat and Mediterranean water shrew.
+Out of 30 species of bats which live in Serbia, 15 inhabits the mountain and all are under strict protection.
+In January 2018, for the first time after the 1960s, additional mouflons were introduced in the park.
+30 animals were relocated from Slovakia, which raised the number of mouflons in the park to 70

 Situated in the central part of Serbia, the Kopaonik National Park with its 11810 hectares encompasses the highest parts of this mountain range marked by the valleys of the rivers of Ibar, Jošanica, Toplica and Brzeæa reka…

-Serbia and Montenegro presently has 4 sites designated as Wetlands of International Importance, with a surface area of 39,861 hectares…
+The convention entered into force in Serbia on 27 April 1992.
+Serbia currently has 10 sites designated as Wetlands of International Importance (Ramsar Sites), with a surface area of 63,919 hectares.

 CloudBirders was created by a group of Belgian world birding enthusiasts and went live on 21st of March 2013.
 They provide a large and growing database of birding trip reports, complemented with extensive search, voting and statistical features.